 By definition, a Roadmap is not useful if it is not widely disseminated, validated and endorsed by the user groups it aims to target.
-The CIVIC EPISTEMOLOGIES project has contributed substantially to the creation of a wide community of people coming from different sectors (policymakers, CH institutions, citizen scientists, e-Infrastructure providers, artists and professionals from the creative sector etc.) who demonstrate interest in the work done for the development of the Roadmap.
-Now it is important to keep alive and continue to nurture this community, creating awareness about the Roadmap and fostering its diffusion and implementation in Europe and worldwide.
+The CIVIC EPISTEMOLOGIES project contributed substantially to the creation of a wide community of people coming from different sectors (policymakers, CH institutions, humanities researchers, citizen scientists, activists, e-Infrastructure providers, artists and professionals from the creative sector, etc.) who demonstrated interest in the work done for the development of the Roadmap.
+Now it is important to keep alive and to continue to nurture this community, creating awareness about the final version of the Roadmap and fostering its diffusion and implementation in Europe and worldwide.

-Furthermore, a Roadmap, for its own nature, cannot be considered as a final step.
+Furthermore, a Roadmap, for its on nature, cannot be considered as a final step.
 It has on the contrary to be considered as a living document that needs to be continuously maintained, updated and improved as time passes, technology changes, new requirements have to be taken into account, and so on.

-For these reasons, the CIVIC EPISTEMOLOGIES created a dedicated web-space where it is possible to download the last version of the Roadmap, but also where it is possible for everyone to provide feedback and comments, a kind of forum dedicated to the use of e-Infrastructure services and facilities for citizen science and crowd sourcing in the CH domain.
+For these reasons, CIVIC EPISTEMOLOGIES created a dedicated web-space where it is possible to download the last version of the Roadmap, but also where it is possible for everyone to provide feedback and comments, a kind of forum dedicated to the use of e-Infrastructure services and facilities for citizen science and crowd sourcing in the CH domain.

-Apart from presenting and discussing the Roadmap, this web-space will link also to other material, information and services that are relevant for the implementation of the Roadmap itself and supplement it.
+Apart from presenting and discussing the Roadmap, this web-space will link also to other relevant material, information and services that are relevant for the implementation of the Roadmap itself and that contribute to supplement it.

-In particular, a section will be dedicated to the CIVIC EPISTEMOLOGIES Registry of Resources, conceived as a practical instrument to help different stakeholders in the implementation of their own citizen science initiatives.
+In particular, a section is dedicated to the CIVIC EPISTEMOLOGIES Registry of Resources, conceived as a practical instrument to help different stakeholders in the implementation of their own citizen science initiatives.

-By the end of the project, the web-space will be hosted in a dedicated section of the CIVIC EPISTEMOLOGIES website, accessible at http://www.civic-epistemologies.eu/roadmap.
+By the end of the project, the web-space will continue to be hosted in a dedicated section of digitalmeetsculture accessible at civic-epistemologies.eu/roadmap.

-A long-lasting network of common interest has been created during the CIVIC EPISTEMOLOGIES project, connecting, in addition to the partners, CH institutions, research bodies, creative industries, e-Infrastructures, and citizen organisations.
+A long-lasting network of common interest has been created during the CIVIC EPISTEMOLOGIES project, connecting, in addition to the partners, CH institutions, research bodies, creative industries, e-Infrastructures, and citizen associations.
 The participation in the focus groups, workshops, surveys, and pilot and use case studies contributed to establish such network on very concrete basis.
 Similarly, the online debate about the Roadmap, has contributed to the enlargement of the network of common interest.
 This network will continue to exist, as a group of people, interested on the use of the citizen science paradigm for CH research projects, and aggregated around the ideas represented in this Roadmap.

-4 A PROPOSED ACTION PLAN
+4. A PROPOSED ACTION PLAN